krry/atmanaut.me/content/posts/how-to-go-where-it-is-nice.md

 ---
-author: "Kerrbear"
+author: Kerrbear
 categories: []
 date: 2019-03-24T10:46:00-05:00
 title_sub: Or where is it nice now?
 tags:
   - playwork
   - vacay
   - ideation
   - prediction
 title: How to Go Where It Is Nice
 title_lead: The All New Buenomadic 2020
 title_main: When is it nice here?
 ---

 This little diddy is perhaps moot following the Coronation.
 But assuming we someday resume travel, here's a way to make it more blissful.<!--more-->